kjanat/voltamanager/README.md

 * `logs`: View voltamanager logs and statistics.
 * `rollback`: Rollback to previous package versions.
 * `bench`: Benchmark npm registry query performance.
+* `health`: Check the health of your volta installation.
+* `audit`: Run security audit on installed packages.
 * `pin`: Pin packages to prevent updates (adds to...
 * `info`: Show detailed information about a package.